tkafka/geokdbush-tk/README.md

 for locations on Earth, taking Earth curvature and date line wrapping into account.
 Inspired by [sphere-knn](https://github.com/darkskyapp/sphere-knn), but uses a different algorithm.

-BEWARE - THIS FORK DOESN'T WORK PROPERLY - GEOKDBUSH IS DEPENDENT ON KDBUSH INTERNAL INDEX, AND SOMETHING SEEMS TO HAVE CHANGED?
-This fork is intended to work with `kdbush 4.x`, which doesn't store the whole objects, but only ids, so you have to keep the id to object lookup by yourself.
+This works with `kdbush 4.x`, which doesn't store the whole objects, but only ids, so you have to keep the id-to-object lookup by yourself, and the `.around` method returns just ids.

 ### Example